pgtipping/Synthalyst/memory-bank/progress.md

   - Implement additional performance optimizations
   - Ensure all pages have proper metadata and structured data
   - Conduct regular accessibility audits
-  - Fix the missing logo.png file
+  - Verify that all required assets are properly included in the project to prevent 404 errors

 ### Vercel Build Error Fixes [2024-07-10 15:45:00]